Oral & Maxillofacial Surgery

 Facilities and support for research activities are available through University academic departments and within hospital departments.
 The trainee will be encouraged to participate in clinical research and time will be allocated consistent with current Terms & Conditions.

 Audit is an essential component of Oral & Maxillofacial practice and the Trainee will be required to participate in local and national audit activities.

 Established on 1 Oct 2018 within NHS Wales, Health Education and Improvement Wales (HEIW) brings together the Wales Deanery, NHS Wales’ Workforce Education and Development Services (WEDS), and the Wales Centre for Pharmacy Professional Education (WCPPE).

 Our St 1 Year 1 programme for trainees intending to enter the OMFS training programme consists of is 3 x 4 months training posts with trainees spending 8 months in the University Hospital of Wales,Cardiff in General Surgery (Transplant) and OMFS with the third block in ENT based in the Royal Gwent Hospital, Newport.
 During your training year you will be expected to pass your MRCS (part A & B) to allow you to run through to ST3 and a further five years of training leading to the award of CCT (subject to successful ARCPs during your training)

-HEE-Wessex are pleased to offer an ST1 programme for trainees intending to enter the OMFS training programme.
+HEE-Wessex have previously offered an ST1 programme for trainees intending to enter the OMFS training programme.
 Satisfactory completion of this core surgical training year will lead to entry onto the Wessex OMFS programme at ST3 level.